Mihaela Marinova: 2014–2015: Season 3

 Even though Mihaela had a reserved place for the judges houses, she decided not to use it and start the show from the auditions, as she said that would have been unfair to the other participants.
 This time she made it through to the finals and finished in third place after Slavin Slavchev won the season.
 At the final she made a duet with James Arthur, the winner of the ninth series of The X Factor UK in 2012.

 2015–present: Debut single and first steps

 Mihaela Marinova auditioned for Series 3 of X Factor Bulgaria and made it all the way to the final as part of the Girls category mentored by Sanya Armutlieva.

 She finished in 3rd place behind runner-up Nevena Peykova and winner Slavin Slavchev.

 Mihaela Marinova was signed by Virginia Records.
 In the summer of 2015 her debut single "Stapka Napred" (Step Forward) was released.
 Her single become number 1 in charts in Bulgaria with over a million views in YouTube.

-In 2019 she participated in the Bulgarian edition of "The masked singer", she was presented as Garvanat (The Raven) and ended up winning the show!
+In 2019 she participated in the Bulgarian edition of "The masked singer", she was presented as Garvanat (The Raven) and finished in first place.